philipithomas/www.philipithomas.com/content/post/julia-jump.md

 ---
 category: "essay"
-display-title: "optimization in julia using JuMP"
-layout: "post"
 description: "Converting code from GurobiPy to the new Julia Mathematical Programming package."
 title: "Optimization in Julia using JuMP"
 date: "2014-09-15"